MicrosoftDocs/xamarin-docs/docs/graphics-games/cocossharp/ccspritesheet.md

 To export a sprite sheet, click the **Publish sprite sheet** button and select a location for the sprite sheet.
 TexturePacker will save a .plist file and an image file.

 To use the resulting files, add both the .png and .plist to a CocosSharp project.
-For information on adding files to CocosSharp projects, see the [Implementing the BouncingGame guide](~/graphics-games/cocossharp/first-game/part2.md).
+For information on adding files to CocosSharp projects, see the [BouncingGame guide](~/graphics-games/cocossharp/bouncing-game.md).
 Once the files are added, they can be loaded into a  `CCSpriteSheet` as was shown earlier in the code above:

 ```csharp
 CCSpriteSheet sheet = new CCSpriteSheet ("sheet.plist", "sheet.png");
 ```

-## Considerations for Maintaining a TexturePacker Sprite Sheet
+### Considerations for maintaining a TexturePacker sprite sheet

 As games are developed, artists may add, remove, or modify art.
 Any change requires an updated sprite sheet.
 The following considerations can ease sprite sheet maintenance: